ThanasisMattas/smartflow/README.md

   no way to infer when and where a new drop will fall, using information from the previous state of the fluid.
 However, those frames can perfectly be used as input.
-* Data augmentation: (link) Random flip, rotate and shuffle of the train batch.
+* Data [augmentation]: Random flip, rotate and shuffle of the train batch.

 ### [DSequence]